plotasse/steam-sel/README.md

 - Python dependencies
   * this thing https://github.com/ValvePython/vdf (AUR: python-vdf)
   * this one here https://freedesktop.org/wiki/Software/pyxdg/ (Arch: python-pyxdg)
-  * Good luck !

-- No, seriously, I have no idea how to use setup tools so (don't) enjoy this mess until I get around to making this installable.
+- I have no idea how to use setup tools so (don't) enjoy this mess until I get around to making this installable.
+It seems a symbolic link from somewhere in your PATH to `steam-sel` in the cloned repository does work.

 ## Usage
 - Run `./steam-sel` to see a list of your games.